 Add dashi, Worcestershire sauce and soy sauce to the flour and mix until smooth.
 The batter should be thin like water.

-Add the dry ingredients such as dried squid, dried shrimps and tempura bits.
+Add the dry ingredients such as dried squid, dried shrimp, and tempura bits.
 These will add flavor to the batter, and the tempura bits will absorb some of the batter which will make it easier to pour.

-Tip: if making multiple batches, keep the ingredients separate and mix right before cooking (this is to avoid the tempura bits from becoming overly soggy).
+If making multiple batches, keep the ingredients separate and mix right before cooking (this is to avoid the tempura bits from becoming overly soggy).

 Roughly cut the cabbage into small pieces and place it in the bowl so that the underneath is touching the batter, no need to mix.